jezcope/erambler/content/articles/2008/09/introduction-to-slc-20-part-i.md

 - Technology
 wpid: 8
 ---
-Iâ€™ve recently become involved in a new project, under the University of Sheffieldâ€™s <a title="SeeChange 2008" href="http://www.shef.ac.uk/seechange/">SeeChange</a> initiative, going by the name of â€œStudent Learning Community 2.0â€.
+I've recently become involved in a new project, under the University of Sheffield's <a title="SeeChange 2008" href="http://www.shef.ac.uk/seechange/">SeeChange</a> initiative, going by the name of "Student Learning Community 2.0".
 What's this all about?
 Well, it's to do with using social networking and other Web 2.0 ideas to support student learning at the university, but that sounds more fuzzily defined to me every time I read it.
 It's quite a blue-skies project, so I guess a certain amount of fuzziness is to be expected, but I think it will be helpful in the coming months to have some more concrete aims.
 I'll be using the rest of this post to try and clarify the project goals, or at least how they look here at the outset of the project.
 <!--more-->
 <h1>What's in a name?</h1>
 First and foremost, we wish to benefit our <em>students</em>.
 With any project involving new teaching methods, and particularly those involving new technology, it is easy to get excited about the techniques, but less easy to see how they are relevant to the learners.
 If this project is to be successful, we must have a positive impact on students.